rook/rook/Documentation/k8s-monitoring.md

 echo "http://$(kubectl -n rook -o jsonpath={.status.hostIP} get pod prometheus-rook-prometheus-0):30900"
 ```

 You should now see the Prometheus monitoring website.
 Click on `Graph` in the top navigation bar.
-In the dropdown that says ` - insert metric at cursor - `,
+In the dropdown that says `insert metric at cursor`,
 select any metric you would like to see, for example `ceph_cluster_used_bytes`, followed by clicking on the `Execute` button.
 Below the `Execute` button, ensure
 the `Graph` tab is selected and you should now see a graph of your chosen metric over time.